Get Involved

 Participate in a VSPC subcommittee

 VSPC subcommittee membership does not require appointment to the full VSPC.
-If you are interested in becoming a member of a VSPC subcommittee, check “join a subcommittee” on the Contact Us form and indicate your area of interest in the comment section.
+If you are interested in becoming a member of a VSPC subcommittee, use the Contact Us form and indicate your area of interest in the comment section.
 A staff person will contact you to discuss your interest and provide you with more information.

 Submit a letter of interest to the Public Utility Commission for appointment to a public member seat